 The ending of the movie if anything reflected the book's ending in an even more effective manner.
 It will disappoint those hoping for a Hollywood ending, but actually it makes a point about life.
 The music running over the end credits is contemplative.
 Throughout the movie, the music by Gabriel Yared was good to set the mood and my favorite parts were melancholic with cello and piano.

 "Delicacy" is the last movie from the three books.
 It is unusual in that the author, David Foenkinos teamed with his brother Stéphane Foenkinos to write the screenplay and direct the movie.
 Audrey Tatou as the leading lady is always delightful.
 I had seen her co-star, Francois Damiens playing a bumbling brother in law in "The Heartbreaker".
 In the book were accounts of a lot of trivialities that are part of life and relationships.
-Both brothers brought in Émilie Simon to write and sing the music which added some emotional suppport.
+The brothers brought in Émilie Simon to write and sing the music which added some emotional support.
 The movie captured some of the quirkiness of the book.
 It is common to put uncommon people together and "Delicacy" gives another version.
-A young widow from an ideal marriage meets someone not noticed by other people and creates amazement.
-In the real world are often amazed and wondering what does she see in him or what does he see in her?
+A young attractive widow from an ideal marriage meets someone not noticed by other people and and somehow responds to his awkwardness.
+In the real world we are often amazed and wondering what does she see in him or what does he see in her?
 One of life's great wonders.
 An enjoyable romance with good humour.

 Movies are often inspired by books.
 Books are always deeper and movies are selective in capturing the mood.
 A good director takes the essence of what the book is trying to convey in a relatively short time.
 The director has the advantage of a crew of people including actors, cinematographers, costume, make-up, special effects, music, etc. etc. The writer has the advantage of our imagination.